Ercall Wood Academy

 In the 21st Century, DT is one of the only subjects that equip learners with a wide variety of life skills, ranging from an understanding of different manufacturing techniques through to developing creative and abstract artistry.
 Pupils combine practical and technological skills with creative thinking to design and make products and systems that are tailored to meet specific design needs.
-They develop practical skills in current technologies.
 They learn to think creatively and solve problems as individuals and as team members.
 The department places emphasis on “quality” products as there is great benefit in students experiencing success and seeing and handling products that are well made.
 In addition we see the preparation of young people for citizenship in a technological society as a central activity within the subject.

 Mr D Newton

 Promoting excellence through challenge and initiative is embodied in our subject curriculum.
 Our students become successful, independent learners who enjoy learning and making progress.
 We aim to produce confident individuals who are able to live safe, healthy and fulfilling lives; responsible citizens who make a positive contribution to society.
 In Years 7 students study all areas of Design and Technology, these being Food, Resistant Materials, Textiles and Product Design.
 In Year 8 focus is placed on Food Technology and Product Design.

 Textiles Students will learn a range of skills from understanding the need of thorough research, to being able to gather ideas to assist with their design work and then be able to make informed choices for their final design.
 They will learn basic pattern cutting and assembly, as well as basic decorative skills including embroidery, applique and sequins.
 They will also then learn how to test and improve their product through peer and self-evaluation.